MystenLabs/sui/narwhal/benchmark/README.md

     'runs': 2,
 }
 ```
 Similarly to local benchmarks, the scripts will deploy as many clients as workers and divide the input rate equally amongst each client.
-Each client is colocated with a worker, and only submit transactions to the worker with whom they share the machine.
+Each client is colocated with a worker and submits transactions only to the worker with whom they share the machine.

 Once you specified both `bench_params` and `node_params` as desired, run:
 ```
 $ fab remote
 ```
 This command first updates all machines with the latest commit of the GitHub repo and branch specified in your file [settings.json](https://github.com/mystenlabs/narwhal/blob/main/benchmark/settings.json) (step 3); this ensures that benchmarks are always run with the latest version of the code.
 It then generates and uploads the configuration files to each machine, runs the benchmarks with the specified parameters, and downloads the logs.
-It finally parses the logs and prints the results into a folder called `results` (which is automatically created if it doesn't already exists).
-You can run `fab remote` multiple times without fearing to override previous results, the command either appends new results to a file containing existing ones or prints them in separate files.
+It finally parses the logs and prints the results into a folder called `results` (which is automatically created if it doesn't already exist).
+You can run `fab remote` multiple times without fear of overriding previous results; the command either appends new results to a file containing existing results or prints them in separate files.
 If anything goes wrong during a benchmark, you can always stop it by running `fab kill`.

 ### Step 6.
 Plot the results
 Once you have enough results, you can aggregate and plot them:
 ```
 $ fab plot
 ```
-This command creates a latency graph, a throughput graph, and a robustness graph in a folder called `plots` (which is automatically created if it doesn't already exists).
+This command creates a latency graph, a throughput graph, and a robustness graph in a folder called `plots` (which is automatically created if it doesn't already exist).
 You can adjust the plot parameters to filter which curves to add to the plot:
 ```python
 plot_params = {
     'faults': [0],